brycefrank/brycefrank.github.io/software.md

 inventory professionals to interact with FIA volume equations for various species.

 [sptotal](https://github.com/highamm/sptotal): A package for estimating population totals of finite populations of spatially correlated data.
-Developed in conjunction with Matthew Highamm, Dr. Jay Ver Hoef, and Dr. Francisco Mauro-Gutierrez (in development).
+Developed in conjunction with Matthew Higham, Dr. Jay Ver Hoef, and Dr. Francisco Mauro-Gutierrez (in development).

 ## Javascript